Penstemon centranthifolius: Description

 Penstemon centranthifolius is a herbaceous plant that when mature will reach 30 to 120 centimeters in height.
 Its stems are hairless and may be erect or ascending, growing straight upwards or growing out slightly and then curving to grow upwards.

 The leaves are cauline, attached to the stems rather than the base of the plant, and attached in five to eleven pairs on opposite sides of the stems.
 They are thick with smooth edges and the ones midway up the stems the longest.
 They range in size between 4 and 10 centimeters in length and 1 to 4 cm in width with ovate to lanceolate shape, egg shaped with a wider portion towards the base to resembling the head of a spear.
 Leaves may be attached directly to the stem or by a short petiole.
 The base of each leaf may be tapered or it may be auriculate-clasping, wrap partway around the stem with ear like projections.

 The top of the stem is occupied by a long inflorescence bearing narrow tubular flowers 2.5 to 3.3 centimeters long.
 The inflorescence is usually 15 to 60 cm of the stem, but may occasionally be as much as 100 cm in length.
 The flowers are hairless with two lips that have projecting round to egg shaped lobes.
 The flowers are bright red to orange-red.
 Like the rest of the flower the staminode is hairless and will extend out of the flower's opening, it is 13 to 14 millimeters long overall.
 Flowering takes place from February to as late as July.

 Taxonomy

 Penstemon centranthifolius was scientifically described in a lecture delivered to the Horticultural Society of London by the botanist George Bentham 17 June 1834, but named Chelone centranthifolia.
 The next year this initial name was published in the Transactions of the Horticultural Society of London, but the same year Bentham published a different argument about how Chelone should be distinguished from Pentstemon in his book Scrophularinaea Indicae renaming the species as Penstemon centranthifolius.

 Names

 In English it is known by the common name scarlet bugler.
+It is also known as wild snapdragon.
 In the 1920s it was still occasionally called hummingbird's dinner horn because of visitation to the flowers by hummingbirds.